 - Crumb Topping: A quick and simple combination of flour, light brown sugar, granulated sugar and butter creates an utterly delicious, sweet and crumbly streusel topping that gets baked right on top of the muffins

 - Glaze: A fast, whisk-together blend of confectioners’ sugar and fresh lemon juice produces a sticky, lemony finishing glaze for the muffins.

 Want to make some changes to this recipe?
 Excellent!
-I encourage you to get creative in the kitchen to create a batch of muffs you and your family love!
+I encourage you to get creative in the kitchen to create a batch of glazed lemon muffins you and your family love!
 Below are a few ideas to get you started!

 - Gluten-free: You can substitute gluten-free flour if you would like, just make sure you look for brands that can be substituted in a 1:1 ratio for regular flour.

 - Yogurt substitution: Not a fan of tangy Greek yogurt?
 Try substituting full-fat sour cream instead!

 - Poppy seeds: Lemon and poppy seeds go together hand in hand!
 Try adding a tablespoon of poppy seeds to make lemon poppy seed muffins!

 - Nuts: Prefer a bit of crunchy texture in your muffins?
 Try adding a handful of walnuts to your batter!
 For the best flavor, I recommend toasting your nuts before adding them to the muffin batter.

 - Orange: Can’t get your hands on good-looking fresh lemons?
 Use oranges and make tart orange muffins instead!